sipeed/TinyMaix/README.md

 TinyMaix is a weekend hackathons project, so it is simple enough to read though in 30 minutes, and it will help TinyML newbies to understand how is it running.

-TinyMaix aims to be a simple TinyML infer library, it abandon many new features and don't use libs like CMSIS-NN.
+TinyMaix aims to be a simple TinyML infererence library, it abandon many new features and doesn't use libs like CMSIS-NN.

-Follow this design goal, now TinyMaix is as simple as 5 files to compile~
+Following this design goal, now TinyMaix is as simple as 5 files to compile~

 We hope TinyMaix can help any MCU run AI Neural Network Mdoels, every one can port it to theirself hardware platform~